 Mike Cartney is passionate about his life’s work and even more compassionate in its delivery.
 Retiring as a highly decorated Colonel in the United States Air Force, Mike had the opportunity to go further, but had a longing to return to South Dakota and give back to the state that had always supported him.
-Upon doing so, he was hired for the position of Vice-President, and eventually President, of Lake Area Technical Institute.
+Upon doing so, he was hired for the position of Vice-President, and eventually President, of Lake Area Technical College.
 His foresight on technical education was exceptional and he began progressively turning the tide for South Dakota.
 His forward-thinking initiatives have led to an increase in economic development and provided a highly skilled workforce through technical education.

 Aberdeen, SD | Education

 An Innovative Educator Dedicated to Helping Students on the Margins.

 Glenna Fouberg is known in the state as “Mrs. Education,” an innovative educator with a firm commitment to helping students on the margins of the state’s education system.
 She evolved Aberdeen’s Alternative Learning Center, where she changed the trajectories of hundreds of lives.
 Glenna extended the ALC to middle school, the Juvenile Detention Center, and the New Beginnings Center (a home for at-risk youth).
 She mentored other school districts on creating alternative education programs.
 South Dakota recognized her as Teacher of the Year in 1994.
 In 1998 she was appointed to the State Board of Education where she served 19 years, four as president.

 Sioux Falls, SD | Arts and Entertainment

 An Individual Seeking to Grow, Connect, and Impact Through Music.